Approved: Council 7 April 1997 (Resolution 97/2/21)

 b) writing a confidential letter to the respondent setting out the negative effect of the behaviour and requesting that the behaviour stop

-c) requesting that the Director: Human Resources consider whether it would be appropriate to provide a general information session to a work team or group of students about the nature and effects of unlawful discrimination/sexual harassment/workplace bullying.
+c) requesting that the Executive Director: People, Talent and Culture consider whether it would be appropriate to provide a general information session to a work team or group of students about the nature and effects of unlawful discrimination/sexual harassment/workplace bullying.
 The session would also include information about relevant University policies and codes.

-11.3 If no resolution occurs, the complainant in discussion with the Director: Human Resources may choose one of the following options:
+11.3 If no resolution occurs, the complainant in discussion with the Executive Director: People, Talent and Culture may choose one of the following options:

 12.1 The complainant will be advised that the purpose of conciliation is to resolve the grievance, not seek retribution.